Most Haunted Places in the French Quarter

 2. FAULKNER HOUSE BOOKS

 William Faulkner lived and wrote in New Orleans for a time, even finishing his last book in this house.
 Today, the house has been beautifully restored into a bookstore.
-Workers and owners have said to see the ghost of Faulkner, which is usually accompanied with the smell of his pipe.
+Workers and owners have said to see the ghost of Faulkner, which is usually accompanied by the smell of his pipe.
 Located at 624 Pirate’s Alley

 3. THE ANDREW JACKSON HOTEL